zspatter/network-simulation/README.md

 The smallest element within the network is a Node object.
 Each node represents a specific hospital where both patients and organs can be located.
 These will represent the 'addresses' of sources and destinations within the graph based on an organ's location and the matched patient's location.

 **<ins>Nodes consist of</ins>:**
-1. <ins>node ID</ins> - a unique identifier
+1. `node ID` - a unique identifier
-2. <ins>label</ins> - describes/names the node
+2. `label` - describes/names the node
-3. <ins>adjacency dictionary</ins> - where the adjacent node's id is the key and another dictionary with two entries is the value.
+3. `adjacency dictionary` - where the adjacent node's id is the key and another dictionary with two entries is the value.
 This allows each edge to have two important attributes - weight and status (active or inactive)
-4. <ins>status</ins> - indicates if a node is active or inactive.
+4. `status` - indicates if a node is active or inactive.
 If the node is inactive, all edges contained in the adjacency list are consequently inactive as well

 ### <ins>Network</ins>:
 The network is a graph that is represented as a collection of nodes.
 The network represents the entire network of hospitals.
 The network will be traversed from node to node to.
 The weights of individual edges traveled will be added together to represent the total cost of the traveled path.

 **<ins>Networks consist of</ins>:**
-1. <ins>network dictionary</ins> - contains a collection of node IDs that point to their corresponding Node objects
+1. `network dictionary` - contains a collection of node IDs that point to their corresponding Node objects
-2. <ins>label</ins> - describes/names the graph
+2. `label` - describes/names the graph

 ### <ins>Other Classes</ins>:
 - `Dijkstra`- finds all shortest paths from a source node in a given graph